icoloma/queue4gae/README.md

 ## Getting started

-The library can be downloaded from Maven:
+Queue4Gae can be downloaded from Maven:

 ```XML
 <dependency>